petitnau/algoml/contracts/amm/README.md

 }
 ```

-This function gives the users the opportunity to opt in, and initializes all the local variables to zero.
+This function gives any user the possibility of opting in.
+When called, it initializes all the local variables of the caller to zero.

 ## Depositing assets